-Valuation schedules and related information pertaining to taxable personal property typically used for agriculture may be found in the Department's PERSONAL PROPERTY MANUAL.
+Valuation schedules and related information pertaining to taxable personal property typically used for agriculture may be found in the Department's Business Personal Property Manual.
 Pursuant to A.R.S.
 42-15053(A), taxable personal property used for agricultural purposes must be reported each year to the assessor of the county in which the property is located, using the Arizona Agricultural Business Personal Property Statement (Form 82520A), which must be obtained from the assessor.
 Taxable personal property used for agriculture includes items such as machinery, equipment, and unlicensed vehicles.

 Pursuant to A.R.S.
-42-15053 (B) and (D), the assessor shall not require a report of certain agricultural personal property that is property tax exempt according to the Arizona Constitution.
+42-15053 (B) and (D), the assessor shall not require a report of certain agricultural personal property that is exempt from property tax under the Arizona Constitution.
 See Ariz.
 Const. art.
 IX, secs.
 2(6) and 13(2); and A.R.S.
 42-11126 and 42-11127.
-In addition, the assessor may not require an application to qualify for the reporting exception.
+In addition, the assessor may not require an application to qualify for this reporting exception.
 A.R.S.
 42-15053(B).
 The reporting exception includes the following:

-- Livestock owned by a person who is principally engaged in agricultural production. - The full cash value up to \$185,811 of property class Two (P) that is used for agricultural purposes.
+- Livestock owned by a person who is principally engaged in agricultural production. - The full cash value up to \$207,366 of property Class Two (P) that is used for agricultural purposes.

 However, a taxpayer who knowingly fails to file any report of taxable property or fails or refuses to provide required information or material to the assessor is guilty of a class two misdemeanor.
 A.R.S.
 42-15055 (A) and (B).
 Filed personal property statements may be used as evidence in any prosecution brought under A.R.S.
 42-15055.
 A.R.S.
 42-15053(G)(1).
-In addition, all personal property statements filed with the assessor may be subject to audit and all taxable personal property found to have been unreported or to have escaped taxation will be subject to penalty.
-ARS 42-15053(G)(2) and 42-15055 (C) to (E).
+In addition, all personal property statements filed with the assessor may be subject to audit, and all taxable personal property found to have been unreported or to have escaped taxation will be subject to penalty.
+A.R.S.
+42-15053(G)(2) and 42-15055 (C) to (E).